prajjwal1/person-reid-incremental/README.md

 More benchmarks would be released soon.

 ### Models
 We used a ResNet50 along with different architecture of pipelines.
 We have used `hybrid_convnet2`.
+You are required to change the dimensions of the FC layer as per number of classes manually.

 ### To resume training
 ```